2016 Cleveland Browns season: Week 17: at Pittsburgh Steelers

 The Browns entered this game looking to win consecutive games for the first time since they won three in a row during Weeks 8 to 10 of the 2014 season.
 The Steelers entered the game locked into the AFC's #3 seed and rested most of their starters.
 However, the Browns would still fall to the Steelers, losing 27–24 in an overtime affair.
-With the loss, the Browns finished the season with a 1–15 record, their worst record in franchise history.
+With the loss, the Browns finished the season at 1–15 (0-8 on the road), their worst record in franchise history (until the next season).
 The Browns also became the tenth team in NFL history, but the first since the 2009 Rams, to finish 1–15.
 They failed to win a division game for the first time since the 2011 season and extended their losing streak within the division to 11 games.
 The Browns also failed to win a road game in a season for only the second time in franchise history and the first since the 1975 season.
 They also extended their road losing streak to 13 games and failed to win a road game against the Steelers for the 13th consecutive season.
 The Browns finished with the worst record in the NFL and secured the #1 overall pick in the 2017 NFL Draft.
 This marked the beginning of a 17-game losing streak continuing through the 2017 season and ending with a tie in Week 1 of the 2018 season.